alexyorke/beginning-ci-cd-book/src/chapters/Getting_started_with_GitHub_Actions.md

 This is called an action, and can be written in many different programming languages, but usually TypeScript/JavaScript.
 Actions can do many things, such as installing software, changing configuration, downloading files, etc. This action automatically clones the branch associated with this pipeline.
 For more information on what this action does, visit its documentation page for options on how to configure it.

+- Warning: actions can be authored by those other than GitHub.
+Be careful when referencing actions by their tag as this allows the developer to push any arbitrary code to that tag, which could cause security issues (i.e., they can run any arbitrary code in your repository.)
+Only use actions from those you trust.

 - Be careful not to use too many actions (only when they are necessary), because they are difficult to run locally on your own computer because they use GitHub's Workflow Engine that, at the time of this writing, does not have the ability to be called from a desktop application.
-This means that it might be hard to run the action locally to see if it is correct.
+This means that it might be hard to run the action locally to see if it is correct and therefore developers will have a slow feedback loop.

 - [[GitHub - nektos/act: Run your GitHub Actions locally 🚀]{.underline}](https://github.com/nektos/act) works for most actions.

-- To debug your CI/CD pipelines effectively, consider setting up a self-hosted GitHub agent.
+- To debug your CI/CD pipelines effectively, consider setting up a temporary self-hosted GitHub agent.
 This allows you to run builds and inspect the application and build server outputs in detail.
 You can also integrate \"sleep\" steps into your workflow to pause execution at key points for thorough examination of the process and file system.

 #### What is a Pipeline? {#what-is-a-pipeline .unnumbered}